AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 Currently, it is assumed that `M` parameter is equal to the `N` parameter, meaning that the design will load and store the entire matrix row/col block onto the board.
 However, it may be possible to allow a row block or a col block to be sent in shorter segments and computes done in multiple accumulation cycles.

 If `M != N` is implemented, then we might need to rework `memory_buffer` structure and the control signal that goes to it via `controller`.

+Some calculated parameters such as `INPUT_BUFFER_COUNTER_BITS` might need to be revised due to reduced length

 ### Figure out input shape
 Input shape may not be convenient as of this point, when corresponding to output shapes (there may be a few index reversal along the way?), so make the input buffer and output writer consistent in shape.